MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 The R Reference Classes provide standard R debugging tools, and *trace* and *untrace* methods are provided in the base reference class.

 The *PemaBaseClass* provides a simple way of printing trace output that is particularly useful in debugging code in a distributed environment.
-Calls to the *outputTrace* method within other methods will print the specified text if the *traceLevel* field value exceeds or is equal to the *outTraceLevel* argument:
+Calls to the *outputTrace* method within other methods print the specified text if the *traceLevel* field value exceeds or is equal to the *outTraceLevel* argument:

 	meanPemaObj$outputTrace